The Queen of Wands

 Queen of Wands as an Event

 The Queen of Wands is one of the travel cards.
 You could be traveling somewhere very warm.
-It maybe a place that is familiar to you and makes you feel good.
+It could be a place that is familiar to you and makes you feel good.
 You have an emotional need to travel or want to travel somewhere to boost your emotions.
 Maybe you need to recharge at a spa or yoga retreat where there are many planned activities through-out the day.
 It may suggest that you are going to do a lot of activities while you are on vacation.

 Queen of Wands as a Career